billyjitsu/dapiworkshop/README.md

 ```
 npx hardhat ignition verify chain-11155111
 ```
+## Using API3 price oracle with other Oracle formats
 ### Deploy the other oracle smart contract
 You will need to deploy the `OtherOracle` contract using the other oracle setup.
 We have it set to default the ETH/USD price feed on Sepolia